eonk/CrimeSciData/book.md

 Last week we introduced the notion of reproducible research and said that using and publishing code (particularly if using open source tools like R) is the way that [many researchers](https://osf.io/?gclid=EAIaIQobChMIq-jM6MuY2QIV7Z3tCh04vAycEAAYASAAEgLptPD_BwE) around the world think that science ought to be done.
 This way of operating makes research more open, more credible, and more legitimate.
 It also means that we can more easily access the data used in published research.
 For this session we are going to use the data from [this](https://academic.oup.com/qje/article/133/1/191/4060073) and [this paper](https://pubs.aeaweb.org/doi/pdfplus/10.1257/aer.p20171003) study.
 In this research project, the authors tried to answer the question of whether criminal antecedents and other personal characteristics have an impact on access to employment.
 You can find more details about this work in [episode 8](https://www.probablecausation.com/podcasts/episode-8-amanda-agan) of *Probable Causation*, the criminology podcast.

-If you want to know more about 'Ban the Box' to encourage ‘fair chance recruitment’ practices in the UK, you can find more information [here](https://recruit.unlock.org.uk/fair-chance-recruitment/ban-the-box/) and also can watch a video from Leo Burnett who helped promote the importance of giving people a chance to explain their past.
+If you want to know more about 'Ban the Box: fair chance recruitment’ practices in the UK, you can find more information [here](https://recruit.unlock.org.uk/fair-chance-recruitment/ban-the-box/) and also can watch this short video from Leo Burnett who helped promote giving people a chance to explain their past.
+This could give you some better understanding about this issue.

 <iframe src="https://www.youtube.com/embed/eM1nVA6hwlI" width="100%" height="400px" data-external="1"></iframe>